mike0355/k8s-facenet-distributed-training/README.md

 *  Use Kubeflow Pipeline and Tensorflow CPU to train a distributed model on the cluster .
 *  Use flask server and web UI to implement model serving .
+# The FaceNet and the Model training
+  In this tutorial, a method called FaceNet is used to implement a face recognition on K8s.